 a) ECEgNB

 b) This KPI provides the Estimated Carbon Emission of a gNB (ECEgNB) over a time period.
 The Estimated Carbon Emission of a gNB (ECEgNB) is the Energy Consumption of the gNB (ECgNB) multiplied by the Carbon Emission Factor of the energy source which powers the gNB (CEF).
 The CEF of the energy supply is the sum of all CEFs of its energy sources as configured in energySourceCef (see TS 28.310 [9]).
 The KPI object, i.e., ManagedElement is associated with EnergySupplyInfo through IOC EnergyInfoGroup as described in TS 28.310[9].

-The unit of ECEgNB is kg CO2eq.
+b-1) Integer, kg CO2eq

+b-2) CUM

 c) This calculation formula is obtained as: